 It's really easy to check to see if there's a classified ad, as there is right now for three days.
 Just click on Classifieds in the blue menu and the page will open letting you know if there is a classified ad.
 Remember that your buying classified ads gives you a wide readership, as well as supporting the Beat.

 PLEASE NOTE: A new FEATURE is available for your convienience in accessing The Grant County Beat.

-If you subscribe to the Join GCB Daily Updates option below this box, you will be subscribed to almost daily notifications with links to recently posted articles.
+If you subscribe to the Join GCB Three Times Weekly Updates option below this box, you will be subscribed to notifications with links to recently posted articles.

-The Join GCB notifications and newsletters option below the Daily Updates option will bring you very occasional notifications of new features or advertising deals.
+The Join GCB notifications and newsletters option below the Updates option will bring you very occasional notifications of new features or advertising deals. (it is temporarily disabled).